 Choice two: Variable rate or fixed rate mortgage

-You also have the option of choosing either a variable rate or a fixed rate mortgage.
+You also have the option of choosing either a.
 A variable rate mortgage means the interest you pay might change from month to month depending on the market rate.
 A fixed rate mortgage means you commit to a single interest rate for a set period of time.

 5. Consider a mortgage broker